Projects

 Museum of Random Memory (MoRM)

-This project is an ongoing series of interactive exhibitions and workshops performed by an international team of researchers, students, activists, artists, computer scientists.
-By enacting curation as scientific lab experiments in public spaces, we explore the nexus of digital and material culture with a particular focus on activism and data literacy through critical pedagogy.
+This project is an ongoing series of interactive exhibitions and workshops performed by an international team of researchers, students, activists, artists, and computer scientists.
+Part of the larger Creating Future Memory project at Aarhus University.
+By enacting curation and intervention as experiments in public spaces, we explore the nexus of digital and material culture with a particular focus on remembering and forgetting, past and present, archives and ephemera.

 From Bones to Bytes